Commentary on the Old Testament - Page 2

 Micah 5,2 f.

 2 But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from the beginning and from eternity.
-3 Therefore Israel will be abandoned until the time when she who is in labor bears a son, and the rest of his brothers return
+3 Therefore Israel will be abandoned until the time when she who is in labor bears a son, and the rest of his brothers return to join the Israelites.

 Verse 1 is about the origin of the Messiah.
 This formulation connects the coming of the Savior with the Old Testament promises and prophecies that GOD gave to His people.
-The word exit (Hebrew: mōtsa / mōtsa'ah) can refer to the origin (from the tribe of Judah) or the activities of the Messiah.
+The word origin (Hebrew: mōtsa / mōtsa'ah) can refer to the origin (from the tribe of Judah) or the activities of the Messiah.
 The Hebrew word qedem qêdmâh is often used for east and actually means rising; derived from the rising of the sun in the east, which means the beginning of the day.
 One of the most common translations is days of yore.
 These always describe a point in time within the existing creation; not before creation (2nd Kings 19,25 / Psalm 44,2 / Jeremiah 46,26).
 GOD is the one who created the ages.
 Before the creation of the first day, there were no things called "days".
 The Hebrew word yōm ōlam, rendered eternity in some translations, describes either a very long period of time or an indefinite period of time.
 This can be seen by the use of the word in Scripture.
 In the context of GOD, who alone has immortality and has always existed, ōlam can be understood in the sense of a literal eternity.
 Another translation of the word is from ancient times and refers to the past.
 It depends on the context of what is being referred to in the past.

 In some places ōlam is used for times and events before Israel's exile (Amos 9,11 / Micah 7,14 / Malachi 3,4).
 In other places it is connected to the times and events surrounding Israel's exodus from Egypt (Isaiah 51,9 / Isaiah 63,9 + 11).
 It can also refer generally to days gone by (Deuteronomy 32,7).
 In addition, ōlam is also used as an adjective in connection with other nouns, for example for the old foundations or old ruins of Israel before its conquest (Isaiah 58,12 / Isaiah 61,4), for prophets from ancient times (Jeremiah 28,8) , for Babylon as an old nation (Jeremiah 5,15) as well as for old ways or old paths (Job 22,15 / Jeremiah 6,16 / Jeremiah 18,15).
 The first promise of the Messiah goes back to the prehistoric times of the earth, namely to Adam and Eve, who were the first humans (Genesis 3,15).
 Before the Messiah appeared in the form of Jesus, he already existed in GOD's plan before the foundation of the world (Revelation 13,8).
 In the past, GOD revealed the future appearance of the Messiah to various people in dreams and visions; including Abraham as well as Daniel and the prophet Isaiah.